sensedeep/onetable-controller/README.md

 * Mutate database schema and contents via discrete, reversible migrations.
 * Migrate upwards, downwards, to specific versions.
 * Automated, ordered sequencing of migrations in both directions.
+* Named migrations for database maintenance, auditing and other tasks.
 * Add and remove seed data in any migration.
 * Quick reset of DynamoDB databases for development.
 * Show database status and list applied migrations.